 Such guidelines usually would also make their way into checklists that guide implementations.
 Optionally, some of these guidelines may be incorporated in future versions of the AA Ecosystem Participation Terms.

 However, the incorporation or otherwise, into checklists and the Participation Terms has no bearing on the expectation of adherence.
 Once a guideline reaches a stage of agreement, it is expected to be adhered to, in good faith, by all community members.

 Guidelines under deliberation

-Market participants are expected to not proceed with divergent implementations, without submitting their views to the community forum.
-Market pressures should certainly motivate faster consensus on such matters but not be reasons for divergent behaviour, as that may be detrimental to both citizens and ecosystem participants.
+Market participants are expected to not proceed with divergent implementations without submitting their views to the community forum.
+Market pressures should certainly motivate faster consensus on such matters but not be reasons for divergent behavior, as that may be detrimental to both customers and ecosystem participants.

 Enforcement of adherence to guidelines

 Enforcement of adherence follows a three-step process: